 Nothing is that simple, especially when machine learning is involved (and at such a large scale).
 However, Instagram's engagement rate is a simple and handy metric.
 My advice is to perform your engagement rate calculation, clean up your followers, and then see if you have improved reach.

 Instagram engagement rate is an excellent way to rank accounts of similar size.
 Peter McKinnon's account, @petermckinnon, has 4.51% engagement for his last ten posts.

 That's around 121k likes and 603 on average.
 My new account, @theborderpolarphotographer, has around a 40% engagement rate.
 Start thinking about Instagram's ranking, like Google's SERP rankings.

 Peter has a very high domain authority and much more traffic despite the low engagement rate.
 I don't.
 This eventually leads us to Instagram SEO optimization to rank higher.

-Finally, if you are interested in more Instagram insights, subscribe to my newsletter and stay tuned for more tips on how to solve the social media puzzle and beat the game of exposure!
+Finally, if you are interested in more Instagram insights, subscribe to my newsletter and stay tuned for more tips on solving the social media puzzle and beating the game of exposure!